MaximePolicarpo/Olfactory_receptor_genes/README.md

 One can also classify pseudogenes by performing a blastx against known fish ORs and assign pseudogenes based on their best blastx match

 To get results faster, one can compute near-ML trees with FastTree instead of ML trees produced with IQ-TREE but results could change a bit.

-Do not hesitate to sent me an e-mail (maxime.policarpo@egce.cnrs-gif.fr) to suggest modifications or to report a bugg !
+Do not hesitate to sent me an e-mail (maxime.policarpo@egce.cnrs-gif.fr) to suggest modifications or to report any problem !

+PS : The manual verification can be omitted using the R package "ape" to exlucde sequences that are not grouped with OR genes in the phylogeny.
+This is currently being integrated in the pipeline with some other modifications.
+This new pipeline will be released soon